-CBSE Digital Education provides the best revision notes of the alternating current class 12.
+Alternating Current Class 12 Notes: CBSE Digital Education provides the best revision notes for the alternating current class 12.
 Read this article and solve the all-important questions related to the alternating current class 12.

 An electric current whose direction changes alternating and whose magnitude varies sinusoidally is called alternating current.